edHelper.com

 By Mary Lynn Bushong

 1 The Sioux were the largest, most powerful tribe on the prairie.
-In the 1850's settlers began pushing themselves into Sioux territory.
-The First Treaty of Fort Laramie was supposed to mark the territory of all the tribes.
+In the 1850s, settlers began pushing themselves into Sioux territory.
+The First Treaty of Fort Laramie was supposed to mark the territory of the tribes.
 The settlers, through ignorance or willfulness, ignored those borders.
 They slowly ate away at the tribal lands, turning them into farms and destroying the bison herds.

 2 The government encouraged the destruction of the herds by commercial hunters, who killed as many as they could.
 Without that meat, the native people would have to stay on the reservations and wait for government handouts.

-4 In 1862, the Sioux broke in and took the food, but only that which they should have received.
-Others began an uprising that killed more than 500 German immigrants.
-More than 300 Sioux warriors were tried for the crimes, but only 38 were executed.
-Many of the Sioux there in Minnesota fled west to other relatives and reservations.
+3 During the Civil War, the government was slow sending money to pay for food and other necessities for the Sioux.
+In 1862 crops failed, and the people were near starvation.
+The Sioux attacked and took the food that they should have received.
+In the uprising, they killed more than 800 German immigrants in Minnesota.
+More than 300 Sioux warriors were tried for the crimes, and 38 were executed.
+Many of the remaining Sioux fled to the north and west to other relatives and reservations.

-Paragraphs 5 to 15:
+Paragraphs 5 to 11:

 For the complete story with questions: click here for printable